 As with so many things tea-related, the tea towel comes to us by way of Great Britain where it originated as a special drying cloth for expensive tea services.
 Linen was the fabric of choice because its smooth, simple weave was unlikely to scratch fine china or glass.
 Our Fancy Border Tea Towels are more casual than their noble ancestors, but are still a wonderful addition to any kitchen and a perfect gift for a wedding shower or housewarming.
 This is a great project for your longer fabric scraps.
 We worked with width of fabric (WOF) pieces to make it fast and easy.
 Each towel starts with just one 4″ and one 3″ strip, which are then trimmed to fit the base towel.

-Back in the days of Downton Abbey, servants were usually charged with hand hemming and embroidering the tea towels.
-Their embellishment ranged from simple hand stitching to extremely intricate embroidery.
-Besides drying, the towels were also often used as a cozy – wrapped around a tea pot, or as a basket warmer – wrapped around or laid on top of a serving bowl to keep scones, cakes, and biscuits warm.
+Back in the days of Downton Abbey, servants were usually charged with Hand hemming and embroidering the tea towels.
+Their embellishment ranged from simple Hand stitching to extremely intricate embroidery.
+Besides drying, the towels were also often used as a cozy – wrapped around a tea pot, or as a basket warmer – laid on top of a serving bowl to keep scones, cakes, and biscuits warm.
 The functionality of today’s tea towels remain, but the construction is much faster and easier… especially if you’re a little light on the hired kitchen staff.

 Our sample towels have a lovely vintage feel.
 Their bright, retro fun designs came originally from the Simply Sweet collection by Barbara Jones for Henry Glass.
 You can vary your own fabric selections to create the same nostalgic mood or change it up with modern neutrals, pretty pastels or traditional florals.